The living room vs the bedroom.

 Section 05The Bedroom Leaders: South Africa, Kenya, Algeria & Morocco

-- Morocco (1.6×) combines higher incomes with moderate ceremony costs in absolute terms.
-One correction from our fact-check: financial inclusion is improving fast but is ~42–58% of adults (Findex 2025 / Bank Al-Maghrib 2024), not the 81% originally claimed.
+- Morocco (1.6×).
+Higher incomes, moderate ceremony costs.
+(One fix from our fact-check: financial inclusion there is ~42–58% of adults, not the 81% originally claimed.)

 Section 06Where Poverty Amplifies It: Ethiopia, Angola, DR Congo